kungfulon/hlds-fuzz/README.md

 afl-fuzz -i fuzz_in -o fuzz_out -D C:\dynamorio\bin32 -f valve/fuzz -t 1000 -M master -- -coverage_module sw.dll -target_module hlds-fuzz.exe -target_offset 0x1190 -nargs 0 -fuzz_iterations 5000 -- hlds-fuzz.exe fuzz 27015
 ```

+`0x1190` is RVA of `fuzz` function in `hlds-fuzz.cpp`.
+Use a disassembler to get RVA after building.
 Since the input file that we feed to the process is `fuzz`, we must configure `-f` flag of WinAFL to point to `valve/fuzz`.

 ## License